How do I transfer files from one computer to another for free?

 Option 2.
 Microsoft Remote Desktop: the build-in program in Windows

-Microsoft Remote Desktop is a free build-in program in Windows, here are some tips you need to know before transferring files via RDP.
+The second free remote access software with file transfer is Microsoft Remote Desktop, a free built-in program in Windows, here are some tips you need to know before transferring files via RDP.

 - Windows Home Editions are not supported to receive remote control, please upgrade to Pro or Enterprise Editions.